Fraser River joining the Colorado River near Granby Colorado

 Switch to the Colorado River, Middle Colorado, or Blue River when the Fraser gets too warm, too low, or too pressured.

-Fraser River Trail corridor
+Fraser River Trail area

 Useful for short public access sessions between Winter Park and Fraser.